+Optional uniform items are items which may be authorized by a Uniform Prescribing Official to be worn by USCGPB members, but which USCGPB Members are not required to own.
+Note that some optional items such as the kilt pin have a range of possible alternatives (subject to approval by the Uniform Prescribing Official), while others are specified and, if worn by a USCGPB Member, must conform to the specifications set forth in this Manual.

-Optional uniform items are items which are authorized to be worn, but which Band members are not required to own.
-Some of the items listed in these regulations as optional are required items for active duty, reserve and/or Auxiliary personnel as specified in the Coast Guard/Auxiliary Uniform Regulations.
-They are listed as optional in these regulations since retired and wartime veterans are not required to have them and they are not essential elements of Pipe Band uniforms.
+1.A.3.a.
+Designated Optional Uniform Items -.
+Some of the items designated in these regulations as "Optional" or "Optional - ALL" are required items for active duty, reserve and/or Auxiliary personnel as specified in References (b) and (c).
+They are designated as Optional/Optional-ALL in these regulations since retired and wartime veterans are not required to have them and they are not essential elements of some USCGPB uniforms.
 However, all Members are encouraged to obtain these optional items where possible.

-In addition to the optional items specifically listed in these regulations, essentially every uniform item listed in the Coast Guard/Auxiliary Uniform Regulations is an optional item for Pipe Band wear.
-Note that some optional items such as the kilt pin have a range of possible alternatives (subject to approval by the Drum Major), while others are specified and if worn by a Band Member must conform to the specifications set forth in this Manual.
-The Uniform Prescribing Official at any event may request that all Members attending bring uniform items prescribed in the Coast Guard/Auxiliary Uniform
+1.A.3.a.
+Undesignated Optional Uniform Items - In addition to the optional items specifically designated in these regulations, essentially every uniform item listed in References (b) and (c) could be an optional item for USCGPB wear.
+The Uniform Prescribing Official at any event may request that all Members attending that event wear uniform items prescribed in References (b) and (c).
+Before making such a request to those attending a given event, the Uniform Prescribing Official should consider and follow the policy set forth in 1.B.1.a.

-Regulations.
-The Uniform Prescribing Official should consider the optional designation of certain uniform items when making decisions regarding wear of such items and should follow the policy set forth in 1.B.1.a. regarding wear of certain optional items if all the Members present do not have and wear that item.